Berkeley MBA Essays & Analysis 2025-2026

 Berkeley MBA Essay 1

 What makes you feel alive when you are doing it, and why?
-(300 words maximum)

-While an adrenaline-fueled answer like skydiving or race car driving may come to mind first, the response to this Berkeley MBA essay should be kept in the context of business school admissions.
+Getting to the specifics of Haas’s video essay, while an adrenaline-fueled answer like skydiving or race car driving may come to mind first, the response to this Berkeley MBA essay should be kept in the context of business school admissions.
 Essentially, the Haas adcom is asking what you are most passionate about and, ideally, you would ultimately connect to one of their defining principles.
 Though there are myriad potential topics to discuss here, applicants should consider the balance of subjects they cover across their essays and choose a topic that provides new insight into their overall candidacy.
 For example, if the majority of content in the next essay is focused on your professional life and accomplishments, this would be an opportunity to showcase and highlight your extracurricular passions or interests.

-As you approach this Berkeley MBA essay, be sure to think broadly about themes in your background and the forces behind your decisions and involvements.
-This should allow you to arrive at a topic that is true to your passions and enables you to show the reader a side of yourself not covered in your other essays while tying your goals and/or previous experiences together to some extent.
+As you approach this Berkeley MBA video essay, be sure to think broadly about themes in your background and the forces behind your decisions and involvements.
+This should allow you to arrive at a topic that is true to your passions and enables you to show the adcom a side of yourself not covered in your other essays while tying your goals and/or previous experiences together to some extent.

 Berkeley MBA Essay 2